manticoresoftware/manticoresearch-buddy/README.md

 Each request is handled by ReactPHP, parsed in the main loop, and forwarded to the `QueryProcessor`, which is the main entry point for command detection.

-Each command that Buddy can process consists of the implementation of two interfaces: `CommandRequestInterface` and `CommandExecutorInterface`.
+Each command that Buddy can process consists of implementing two interfaces: `CommandRequestInterface` and `CommandExecutorInterface`.

 The `CommandRequestInterface` represents the parsing of raw network data from JSON and its preparation for future request processing by the command.
 Its primary purpose is to parse the data into a `CommandRequest` object and throw exceptions in case of any errors.

+There is a base class – `ComandRequestBase`, that implements the required interface and adds some base logic to all requests we support.
+You should extend this class when you create a new command request.

 The `CommandExecutorInterface` contains the logic for the command that must be executed.
-It uses the `Task` class, which is run in parallel in a separate thread to make the process nonblocking.
+It uses the `Task` class, which is run in parallel in a separate thread to make the process non-blocking.

 Exceptions can be thrown when implementing a new command because they are all caught in a loop and processed.

 There is a `GenericError` class that implements the `setResponseError` and `getResponseError` methods.
 If you want to provide a user-friendly error message, you can use the `setResponseError` method or create an exception with `GenericError::create('User-friendly error message goes here')`.
-It's important to note that the default exception message will not be included in the user response, but rather in the Manticore log file.
+It's important to note that the default exception message will not be included in the user response but in the Manticore log file.

 ### Steps for creating a new command